Medical Editor: John P. Cunha, DO, FACOEP

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-Ten double-blind studies involving 2,252 subjects showed no significant difference in the frequency or severity of adverse experiences between ENGERIX-B (hepatitis b vaccine recombinant) and plasma-derived vaccines.
-In 36 clinical studies, a total of 13,495 doses of ENGERIX-B (hepatitis b vaccine recombinant) were administered to 5,071 healthy adults and children who were initially seronegative for hepatitis B markers, and healthy neonates.
+In 36 clinical studies, a total of 13,495 doses of ENGERIX-B were administered to 5,071 healthy adults and children who were initially seronegative for hepatitis B markers, and healthy neonates.
 All subjects were monitored for 4 days post-administration.
-Frequency of adverse experiences tended to decrease with successive doses of ENGERIX-B (hepatitis b vaccine recombinant) .
-Using a symptom checklist,† the most frequently reported adverse reactions were injection site soreness (22%) and fatigue† (14%).
-Other reactions are listed below.
+Frequency of adverse events tended to decrease with successive doses of ENGERIX-B.

 Incidence 1% to 10% of Injections

 General Disorders and Administration Site Conditions: Fever ( > 37.5°C), injection site erythema, injection site induration, injection site swelling.